Save the Boards: History

 Street art created in response to George Floyd protests in Minneapolis, Minnesota.
 This mural was collected and preserved by Save the Boards.

-Save the Boards began with the efforts of twenty-four year old organizer, Kinda Zellner-Smith.
-As an African American native of Minneapolis, Kenda Zellner-Smith started the Save the Boards project to help lead to the preservation of the plywoods around Minneapolis that displayed the aftermath of Black art in response to the murder of George Floyd.
+Save the Boards began with the efforts of twenty-four year old Kenda Zellner-Smith.
+Zellner-Smith started the Save the Boards project to help lead to the preservation of the plywoods around Minneapolis that displayed the aftermath of Black art in response to the murder of George Floyd.

 As a freshly graduated college student, Kenda Zellner-Smith enlisted the help of her roommate and friend, Emma Shepherd.
 Although Zellner-Smith began with a small amount of knowledge in art preservation and community organizing, she helped to organize the community's support and collect and preserve more than 800 plywood boards created during the protests.

 Kenda Zellner-Smith has also joined the efforts of the Save the Boards project with the Memorialize the Movement's founder, Leesa Kelly.
 Memorialize the Movement was founded on May 25, 2020.
 It is a grassroots organization who also sought to preserve plywood murals as they functioned as a form of “protest”.
 Utilizing donations from the community, the women rented pickup trucks, Uhauls and storage units to collect and maintain the boards.
-In speaking about the project's efforts, Kenda Zellner-Smith wrote, "Collecting murals started out as an act of self preservation".
-By taking action to save the boards, Zellner-Smith explains her personal motivation as action towards "coping with the violent reality in which I was existing".